Cubic polynomials on Lie groups: reduction of the Hamiltonian system: Reduction of the Hamiltonian system

 The structure constants of the Lie algebra generated by the functions $l_{i+1},\;i=1,...,n$ and the structure constants of $\mathfrak{g}$ coincide, so the algebras are isomorphic. \opensquare \end{proof}

-Let us summarize the situation: \begin{itemize} \item[--] We have $n+1$ smooth independent functions, the integrals of motion $l_1,l_2,...,l_{n+1}$, whose differentials are linearly independent on $\mathcal{O}_{\eta}\times\mathfrak{g}\times\mathfrak{g}^*$ (see lemma \ref{lemma:Independence}). \item[--] The linear span of these functions is closed with respect to the Poisson bracket (see lemma \ref{lemma:LieAlgStru} and recall that $l_1$ is in involution with all the other functions). \end{itemize} Thus, the linear span $\mathfrak{L}$ of these $n+1$ functions has a structure of a finite-dimensional real Lie algebra, with $\mathrm{dim}\mathfrak{L}=n+1$.
+Let us summarize the situation for the case of semisimple Lie groups: \begin{itemize} \item[--] We have $n+1$ smooth functions, the integrals of motion $l_1,l_2,...,l_{n+1}$, whose differentials are linearly independent on $\mathcal{O}_{\eta}\times\mathfrak{g}\times\mathfrak{g}^*$ (see lemma \ref{lemma:Independence}). \item[--] The linear span of these functions is closed with respect to the Poisson bracket (see lemma \ref{lemma:LieAlgStru} and recall that $l_1$ is in involution with all the other functions). \end{itemize} Thus, the linear span $\mathfrak{L}$ of these $n+1$ functions has a structure of a finite-dimensional real Lie algebra, with $\mathrm{dim}\mathfrak{L}=n+1$.
 This algebra is called the algebra of integrals.